Daughter of Ra

 The After-Death Autobiography of Akhenaten's Daughter

-The name on the title banner is wrong.
+The name given above is wrong.
 How do we know?
 Because she has

 told us how her name was really

 was the daughter of the ‘heretic’ pharaoh, Akhenaten and his foreign-born

 was how Akhenaten was

 described by the priests of the all powerful, but corrupted state god

 pharaoh who reigned with Akhenaten?
 What lay behind the mask of

 tells us the answer to all of these mysteries.